Bob Day: Same-sex marriage

 Day opposes same-sex marriage.
 In June 2016, Day was a guest speaker at the launch of Arise Adelaide, a group staunchly opposed to same-sex marriage and the normalisation of same-sex relationships.

 Personal life

 Bob and his wife Bronte have three adult children, John, Stephen and Joanna.

+Day received his pilots license when he was in his 20s, working two jobs to afford lessons at the Rossair Flying School at Parafield Airport.